whtowbin/FTIR_OMNIC_MAP_Reader/README.md

 ``` -->

 This code aims to provide a convenient interface for reading FTIR Data specifically OMNIC .MAP files.
 It loads OMNIC .MAP files into python as Xarray dataset objects.
-This provides access to the coordiantes and spectra of each point in the map.
+This provides access to the coordinates and spectra of each point in the map.

 The underlying code for reading OMINC .MAP files was part of the python package [PyMca](https://github.com/vasole/pymca?tab=readme-ov-file) X-Ray Fluorescence Toolkit.
 Developed by the European Synchrotron Radiation Facility.

 ## Installation

-You will already need to have a python environemnt installed on your computer to install this software.
+You will already need to have a python environment installed on your computer to install this software.

 To install:
-1) Download or clone this respository to your computer and save it in a location where it can remain on your computer.
+1) Download or clone this repository to your computer and save it in a location where it can remain on your computer.
 2) In the terminal navigate to the directory of the package.
 3) run the command:
    - python -m pip install .
    - if you have windows you might need to run: python3 -m pip install .

 ## Directions